opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 This command extracts the unique Id of the created Plan from the JSON output.

 **6. Confirm the Run Status:**

+After applying the YAML template, Knitfab will initiate a Run to execute the training plan.
+You can monitor the status of this Run using the following command:
 ```bash
 knit run find -p $initial_train_plan_id
 ```
 This command displays the training Run associated with the specified Plan Id.
-Wait until the `status` changes to `done` to indicate that the initial training has completed successfully.
+Periodically execute the command and wait until the `status` changes to `done` to indicate that the initial training has completed successfully.

 **7. Retrieve Model Information:**

+Once the training Run has completed successfully, you can retrieve information about the generated model artifact:
 - Get Run Information:
 ```bash
 initial_train_run=$(knit run find -p $initial_train_plan_id)